Sirius - $500,000+ (cash and/or in-kind)

 Regulus - $25,000 - $49,999 (cash and/or in-kind)

 Ahara - $10,000 - $24,999 (cash and/or in-kind)

-Polaris is named after the North Star that guided slaves to freedom in the United States and thus our Corporate Partnership levels are named for the brightest stars that can be seen from Earth, continually lighting our way as we seek to build the roadmaps necessary for fighting slavery in the modern world.
+Partnership values are comprised of cash and/or in-kind annually.
+Polaris is named after the North Star that guided slaves to freedom in the United States and thus our Corporate Partnership levels are named for the stars that can be seen from Earth, beginning at the brightest, continually lighting our way as we fight slavery in the modern world.

 Why Companies Should Invest in the Fight Against Human Trafficking

 Human trafficking is a $150 billion global industry that robs 25 million people around the world of their freedom, and it exploits legitimate systems within multiple business sectors to do it.
 If we want to successfully disrupt and prevent this crime, participation and investment by business and industry partners with resources at a comparable scale to the size of the problem is crucial.
 Participation requires not just passive support but actual, active commitment and effort on the part of businesses that unwittingly – but regularly – intersect with traffickers, victims, and survivors.

 Why Partner with Polaris